Skip to main content

 Mapping Entire Style Objects

-If you omit the styleProperty, withUniwind will map the entire resolved style object instead of a single property:
+If you omit styleProperty, the entire resolved style object is passed to the target prop:

 import { withUniwind } from 'uniwind'